 The aim of the FEI World Challenge series is to offer athletes who, under normal circumstances, cannot take part in international competitions due to various factors (travel cost and distances for example), the opportunity to compete internationally without having to leave their own country.
 These "hybrid" competitions are meant as a bridge between the National and first International level of competition and are meant to help NFs develop the various disciplines in their country.
-FEI World Challenges exist in Jumping, Dressage, Eventing, Vaulting and Para Dressage.
+FEI World Challenges exist in Jumping, Dressage, Eventing, Vaulting, Driving and Para Dressage.

 The Competition is currently divided into ten geographical Zones.
 It offers the following categories of one age group: